joebeeson/sassy/README.md

 ## Configuration

 * **`Sassy.Recompile.Percentage`** - The chance percentage that each request has of invoking a check for updated files.
 Valid values are an integer between 0 and 100.
-This defaults to `10`
+This defaults to `10`.
+If you want to handle the compiling manually through the recompile parameter, you should set this to `0`.

 * **`Sassy.Recompile.Parameter`** - The named parameter to look for in the request that will force a recompile check.
 This defaults to `sassy`

 * **`Sassy.Recompile.Folders`** - An array of folders to monitor for Sass files.
- This defaults to `app/webroot/css`
+This defaults to `app/webroot/css`.
+By using an associative array you can tell the helper to save the compiled source to a different folder.

+       Configure::write('Sassy.Recompile.Folders', array(
+           '/look/for/sass/files/here' => '/then/save/the/css/file/here'
+       );

 ## Usage